About Jennifer

 Self-Care First

-When parents and teachers take time to tune in, they address situations with more clarity for greater productivity.
 Childhood traumas don’t disappear in adulthood.
-They continue to live in the nervous system, and can present as parenting and teaching styles that are overbearing, under-involved, having rigid or having no discipline, withdrawing affection or being too friendly, shaming, “not my kid” conscious, blaming everyone but the child, and the list goes on.
+They continue to live in the nervous system and can present as parenting and teaching styles that are overbearing, under-involved, rigid or having no discipline, withdrawing affection or being too friendly, shaming, “not my kid” conscious, blaming everyone but the child, and the list goes on.

 As an educator, I’ve seen them all.
 As a parent, I’ve been some of them myself.